 1871 – Smith College is founded.

-1872 – Charlotte E. Ray, the first African American woman lawyer, becomes the first woman admitted to the bar in the District of Columbia.
+1872 – Charlotte E. Ray, the first African American female lawyer, becomes the first woman admitted to the bar in the District of Columbia.

 Susan B. Anthony leads 15 women to vote in Rochester, New York.
 She is arrested two weeks later.

-Victoria Claflin Woodhull becomes the first woman presidential candidate in the United States when she is nominated by the National Radical Reformers.
+Victoria Claflin Woodhull became the first woman presidential candidate in the United States when the National Radical Reformers nominated her.

 1873 – Congress passes what come to be known as the Comstock Laws, federal statutes that make it illegal to transport obscene material through the mail.
 This prohibition is used to restrict the availability of contraceptives.

 In Bradwell v.
-Illinois, the U.S. Supreme Court rules that a state has the right to exclude a married woman from practicing law.
+Illinois, the U.S. Supreme Court ruled that a state has the right to exclude a married woman from practicing law.

-Ellen Swallow Richards, the first woman to be admitted to the Massachusetts Institute of Technology, earns her B.S. degree.
+Ellen Swallow Richards, the first woman admitted to the Massachusetts Institute of Technology, earned her B.S. degree.
 She becomes the first female professional chemist in the U.S.

 1874 – Frances Willard founds the Women’s Christian Temperance Union (WCTU).

 1875 – In Minor v.
-Happersett, the U.S. Supreme Court declares that despite the privileges and immunities clause, a state can prohibit a woman from voting.
-The court declares women as “persons,” but holds that they constitute a “special category of nonvoting citizens.”
+Happersett, the U.S. Supreme Court declares that a state can prohibit a woman from voting despite the privileges and immunities clause.
+The court declares women as “persons” but holds that they constitute a “special category of nonvoting citizens.”

 1877 – Eudora Clark Atkinson is the first woman superintendent of the first women’s state reformatory in the United States.